Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the authorisation procedure for conducting clinical trials in your jurisdiction?

-The good clinical practice authorisation procedure is governed by Ministerial Decision G5a/59676/2016, which implements the EU Clinical Trials Regulation (2014/536).
+The Good Clinical Practice authorisation procedure is governed by Ministerial Decision G5a/59676/2016, which implements the EU Clinical Trials Regulation (2014/536).
 A strict procedure must be followed, starting with written approval from the National Ethics Committee (NEC), the competent authority for the clinical trials in Greece, along with the National Organisation for Medicines.
 This approval should be given within 60 days (at most) of the study sponsor submitting the application and completed file.
 In the meantime, the Scientific Boards and Administrations of the Health Region Administrations of the relevant hospitals must also inform the NEC, within 30 days of the application, of any problems regarding the adequacy of the investigator and the suitability of the hospital facilities.
 In all cases of interventional clinical trials, the national template agreement must be used.

 How robust are the standard good clinical practices followed in your jurisdiction?

-The Guideline on the Good Clinical Practice adopted by International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use sets out a set of international ethical and scientific rules aimed to achieve a quality standard for designing, conducting, recording and reporting trials that involve the participation of human subjects.
+The Guideline on the Good Clinical Practice adopted by the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use sets out a set of international ethical and scientific rules aimed to achieve a quality standard for designing, conducting, recording and reporting trials that involve the participation of human subjects.
 In Greece, good clinical practices are adopted and, to that end, Greece participates in the Eudract and Eudravigilance databases in order to ensure the safety and transparency of clinical trials.

 Reporting, disclosure and consent